 - Heavy research emphasis (for some applicants): This can be a good or bad attribute, depending on your interest in training.
 If you are not interested in research, this program may not be an ideal fit for you.
 Essentially, given the interests of the faculty here and the tradition that the fellowship has developed, the incoming fellow will be expected to become involved in research and a variety of other academic activities

 Our fellowship graduates have pursued a variety of careers following their training.
 Some have gone on to take roles as faculty at our fellowship or other primary care sports medicine training sites.
 Others have gone to work as community primary care sports medicine clinicians.
 Still others have joined orthopedic groups.
-Our fellows have also taken opportunities with professional sporting teams and collegiate athletics, serving as team physicians for the Seattle Mariners, Seattle Seahawks, San Antonio Spurs, and local universities (UW, Seattle Pacific University).
+Our fellows have also taken opportunities with professional sporting teams and collegiate athletics, serving as team physicians for the Seattle Mariners, Seattle Seahawks, Reign FC, San Antonio Spurs, and local universities (UW, Seattle Pacific University).
 Other fellows have become Team USA and Olympic team physicians, medical directors of the Special Olympics, and one is even a family medicine department chair.
 Our fellows have felt comfortable in pursuing a wide variety of career opportunities across the entire spectrum of sports medicine care.
 We feel that this is a reflection of the diverse and comprehensive training that the UW Sports Medicine Fellowship offers.
 Please refer to the list of prior fellows’ jobs and awards & accomplishments on the “About the Program” webpage.

 The fellowship does offer two week rotations to visiting residents during their R2 and R3 years.
 The fellowship does not typically offer medical student rotations.

 Yes!
 The fellow is expected to regularly teach others during their training.
-The fellow will work closely with University of Washington Family Medicine Residents, outside rotators in Sports Medicine, and medical students during the training year, both in clinic and in the lecture setting.
-The sports medicine fellow does precept residents regularly in their own clinics, providing ample opportunities for the fellow to provide teaching points, mentorship and guidance.
-The fellow also has an opportunity to teach UW Family Medicine Faculty such techniques as joint injection during their family medicine clinics.
+The fellow will work closely with University of Washington Family Medicine Residents, outside rotators in Sports Medicine, and UW Medical Student while in clinic, during anatomy labs, or via lectures.
+The sports medicine fellow does precept residents regularly in their own clinics, providing ample opportunities for the fellow to teach and mentor younger learners.
 On a local national level, the fellow has the opportunity to lecture and present posters at various continuing medical education courses, including the University of Washington’s Advances in Primary Care Conference, The UW Sports Medicine-sponsored CME’s, and the AMSSM National Meeting.